Absolutely, this is true. The guiding principle of the Health and Safety at Work Act 2015 (HSWA) is that workers and other pers...

 Small businesses will be the ones who suffer by having to absorb the increasing costs; however, if you already pay your employees above minimum wage rates, you may not have to make any changes.

-From 1 April 2019, the mandatory minimum wages are as follows:
+As of 1 April 2019, the mandatory minimum wages are as follows:

 This is the wage most commonly used by businesses in New Zealand and applies to all employees over 16 years of age.

 This applies to employees aged 16-19 entering the workforce for the first time.
 However, there are certain requirements to use this wage rate.